rafaelurben/rafaelurben/README.md

 ### Hi there 👋

-I'm Rafael Urben and I live in Switzerland.
+I'm Rafael Urben and I live in Switzerland and (Swiss) German is my native language.
 I'm currently visiting a so-called "Gymnasium", which is also known as high school in English.
 My aim is to study computer science.

 If you want to learn more about me, you can find more information on my [website](https://rafaelurben.ch).
 (English version in progress... 😉)